openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 addAccount(name: string, extraInfo: string, callback: AsyncCallback&lt;void&gt;): void

-Adds an app account and its additional information to the account management service.
+Adds an app account and its additional information to the **AppAccountManager** service.
 This method uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Account.AppAccount